0xScorpio/Certifications/CISSP/Domain-1-Security-Risk-Management/Notes.md

   - ISO 27004: Provides metrics for measuring the success of your ISMS.
   - ISO 27005: Standards-based approach to risk management.
   - ISO 27799: Directives on how to protect PHI (Protected Health Information).

+# Laws and Regulations
+- Criminal Law
+  - SOCIETY is the victim and proof is BEYOND A REASONABLE DOUBT.
+  - Incarceration, death and financial fines to PUNISH/DETER.
+- Civil/Tort Law
+  - INDIVIDUALS/ORGANIZATIONS are the victim and proof is the MAJORITY OF PROOF.
+  - Financial fines to compensate the victim(s).
+- Administrative Law
+  - Laws enacted by government agencies (FDA, HIPAA, FAA, etc.)
+- Private Regulations
+  - Compliance is required by contract (PCI-DSS, etc.)
+- Customary Law
+- Religious Law

+Due Diligence: research, plan
+Due Care: action, do

+Negligence: opposite of Due Care.
+If a system under your control is compromised and you can prove you did your Due Care, you are most likely not liable.